freenas/freenas-docs/userguide/sharing.rst

 To edit the NFS share, click
 :menuselection:`Sharing --> Unix (NFS)`,
-highlight the entry for the share, and click its "Edit" button.
+highlight the entry for the share, and click its :guilabel:`Edit` button.
 In the example shown in
 :numref:`Figure %s <nfs_share_settings_fig>`,
 the configuration screen is open for the *nfs_share1* share.